Chao-Xi/jxazurebook/docs/az400/2az400_test.md

     *   *Reasoning:* The **CMMI** (Capability Maturity Model Integration) template is designed for formal process improvement and includes specific work item types like **Change Request**, **Risk**, and **Review**, which are not present in the standard Scrum or Agile templates.

-### Question #5
+### Question #50 💩

 You configure an Azure Application Insights availability test.

 You need to notify the customer services department at your company by email when availability is degraded.

-You create an Azure logic app that will handle the email and follow up actions.
+**You create an Azure logic app that will handle the email and follow up actions.**

 Which type of trigger should you use to invoke the logic app?